In fact, the electric Buick looks identical to an image GM showed of an unbranded EV a few years back.

 It all started with Gran Turismo.
 From those early PlayStation days, Sean was drawn to anything with four wheels.
 Prior to joining the Roadshow team, he was a freelance contributor for Motor Authority, The Car Connection and Green Car Reports.
 As for what's in the garage, Sean owns a 2016 Chevrolet SS, and yes, it has Holden badges.

 Why?
-Well, the shape looks an awful lot like a standardand we know the Bolt EUV (that stands for "electric utility vehicle") will share GM's BEV2 electric car platform.
+Well, the shape looks an awful lot like a standard Chevy Bolt EV and we know the Bolt EUV (that stands for "electric utility vehicle") will share GM's BEV2 electric car platform.
 Buick China didn't share finer details, but this looks slightly larger than a standard Bolt EV as well.

 When asked about the Velite 7's relation to the Chevy Bolt EUV, a Chevy spokesperson confirmed with Roadshow the two models will share the same platform but did not comment further.

 But we have plenty of electric vehicles coming from GM that Americans will have the chance to own.
-Thepickup is probably the most anticipated, but the Cadillac Lyriq SUV will also mark a new era for the automaker's luxury division.
-Total, the automaker has for the US by 2025.
+The GMC Hummer EV pickup is probably the most anticipated, but the Cadillac Lyriq SUV will also mark a new era for the automaker's luxury division.
+Total, the automaker has 10 electric cars coming for the US by 2025.